 Even though Germany is compact, the main cities are flung right across it in all directions.
 On any given trip, you’ll likely have to take at least a couple of mid-length trips.
 Travel within Germany can be pricey – but only if you don’t plan in advance.
 As long as you know your travel dates and all your options, you can cut down your travel costs to a fraction of what they would be without it.

-During the couple of months spent in Germany this year, we used every transportation option ourselves and are compiling it all here for you to know your options and get the best prices for each way to get around Germany.
+During the couple of months I spend in Germany every year, I used every transportation option myself and have compiled it all here for you to know your options and get the best prices for each way to get around Germany.

 Trains in Germany

 You might dream of traveling Europe by train and nowhere is train travel more comfortable or efficient than Germany.
 But prices have skyrocketed in the last few years.
 There are still good deals to be had, but these usually are only valid for the slow regional trains, not the slick, ultramodern ICE trains and involved changing trains at least once in your journey.
 Either way, you need to book in advance.
 Show up at the train station today and try to book a train form Munich to Berlin, and you’ll have to fork out €125.
 If you book this journey two weeks in advance instead, you can get the same ticket for as low as €29, which is almost €100 cheaper!

 The Deutsche Bahn website has a good English language area where you can check train times and prices, but you will still have to know the German names of the cities or you won’t be able to search, i.e. München instead of Munich, Köln instead of Cologne.